Demographics of Brazil: Native Brazilians

-The Amerindians make up 0.4% of Brazil's population, or about 700,000 people.
-Indigenous peoples are found in the entire territory of Brazil, although the majority of them live in Indian reservations in the North and Centre-Western part of the country.
-Over 60 million Brazilians possess at least one Native South American ancestor, according to a mitochondrial DNA study.
+The Amerindians make up 0.8% of Brazil's population, or about 1.6 million people.
+Over half of them (867,000 ou 51,2%) live in the regions of the Amazon rainforest ("Amazônia Legal").
+Millions of Brazilians possess at least one Native South American ancestor, according to a mitochondrial DNA study, but only 0.8% self-identify as indigenous, due to race-mixing.